 - Part B premium: You must continue to pay Part B premiums as part of your Original Medicare coverage.

 - Copays and coinsurance: You and Medicare share a percentage of the costs for your prescription drugs.
 This means you pay part of your pharmacy drug costs (copays and coinsurance) and Medicare (through your plan) also pays part of your pharmacy drug costs.

 If you choose a Medicare Advantage Plan that includes drug coverage, your monthly plan premium will include the medical and drug portion of the plan.

 Note: In some cases, your premium may be higher if you didn’t sign up for Part D when you first became eligible.

-Four ways to pay your Prescription Drug Plan (Part D) premiums:
+There are 4 ways to pay your Medicare Part D Prescription Drug Plan premiums:

-- You can have your premium automatically deducted from you savings or checking account, or charged to a credit or debit card.
+- You can have your premium automatically deducted from your savings or checking account, or charged to a credit or debit card.

 - You can have the premium deducted from your Social Security benefit/check (if your monthly payment covers your premium).

 - The insurer you choose for your plan(s) can send you a bill each month.